-Supervisory Memorandum 1006 addresses the Department’s policy on providing sound supervision of the entities it regulates through fair and unbiased examinations and monitoring.
-In the event that a material disagreement arises regarding an examination finding or rating, this policy addresses the proper process to request a Reconsideration of an Examination Finding (REF).
+It is the Department’s policy to provide sound supervision of the entities it regulates through fair and unbiased examinations and monitoring.
+In the event that a material disagreement arises regarding an examination finding or rating, the regulated entity may submit a request for the Reconsideration of an Examination Finding (REF).
+Supervisory Memorandum 1006 addresses the proper process to request a REF to the Department.

 How to File an Appeal of an Examination Finding